iobis/edna-results/README.md

 # eDNA results

 This is a workflow for processing eDNA results into a single dataset.
-Output is committed to a dedicated branch.
+Source data are fetched from https://github.com/iobis/pacman-pipeline-results, output is committed to a dedicated branch [data](https://github.com/iobis/edna-results/tree/master).